How do I declare a Law and Society Minor?

 - You changed the version year on your Minor report.
 Don’t do that.
 Your Version Year is the year you declared the Minor and automatically appears on your report.
 If you change it, then any accommodations made by the LASO advisor disappear.

-What upper-level courses that count toward the LASO Minor are available in the summer?
+What upper-level courses that count toward the LASO Minor are available in the 2017 Winter Session?

-Courses available in Summer Session 2017, terms 1 and 2, including Distance courses:
+Upper-level courses available in Winter Session 2017, terms 1 and 2: